 Somehow if you are calling Class.forName() on your side and it fails, can you also try as a fallback "Thread.currentThread().getContextClassLoader().loadClass(name)"?

-#5 Updated by Michael Kay about 2 months ago
+Updated by Michael Kay over 1 year ago

 I've got my SQL test environment with derby back up and running...

 I've confirmed that the call on

 Class.forName(driverClass) is no longer needed, and I propose to drop it.
 This moves the responsibility for dynamic loading to the JDBC infrastructure so it becomes "not our problem".
 Of course, it's still necessary to have the right things on the classpath.